-EVX-B1 will include two EDEN-predicted antigens as one fusion protein (EDEN-Fusion-1).
-Furthermore, the toxoid fusion protein will be included.
+EVX-B1 will include two EDEN-predicted antigens as one fusion protein (EDEN-Fusion-1), two toxins as one toxoid fusion protein (Hla-LukE).
 EVX-B1 will therefore comprise a total of four antigens expressed as two fusion protein constructs and formulated with CAF01.
 All protein constructs are engineered to be proprietary to Evaxion.